 - After acrylic painting, you must consider varnishing.
 Acrylic sticks to dust are a lot more than oil painting.
-A thin layer above the actual painting would-be savior in that case.
+A thin layer above the actual painting would be a savior in that case.
 The surface becomes more uniform and straight than before.
 Some artists don’t go towards this as it is a personal choice.

 Is varnishing acrylic paintings necessary?

 Many artists follow the basics and varnish their acrylic paintings.
 Varnishing is the last finishing of your artwork.
 It protects the painting from dust, UV rays, and other environment extensions.
 You can have glossy, satin, or matte finishing.
 However, varnishing your painting gives the feeling of something done completely.

 Do I need a sealer spray and a primer to use acrylic paint on a clay surface?